ricn/ricn.github.io/_drafts/2015-09-20-pjax-in-phoenix.markdown

 end
 {% endhighlight %}

-This simple plug just looks for the x-pjax request header that will be added by the jquery plugin when we click on a link.
+This simple plug just looks for the x-pjax request header that will be added by the jQuery plugin when we click on a link.
-If that header is present we tell Phoenix to not use any layout, otherwise we just return the conn as is.
+If the header is present we tell Phoenix to not use any layout by using `put_layout(false)`, otherwise we just return the conn as is.

 The last thing we need to do is to add the plug to our browser stack: